DavideDelVecchio/azure-m2c-wgm/docs/03_development_computer_setup.md

 ## Software Requirements

-The following software is required on your Developer Laptop computer, as well as on the Azure Virtual Machines used for your migrations.
+The following software is required on your **"Development Workstation"** as well as on the Azure Virtual Machines used for your migrations.
+Your "Development Workstation" could be a laptop, a server, or a VM.

 - **git** source control program.
 See https://git-scm.com
 - **bash** shell.
 Available on Linux, macOS, or Windows 10 with WSL.